• Skip to primary navigation

 A challenge you 100% would face is how to explain the design process to your stakeholders.
 Most of the time I would hear designers explaining the design thinking process as “the ideal design process”.
 I beg to differ, I like to phrase it as a “Tried and true risk management strategy.”

-Can we dive into solution right away?
-Yes we can, but we might risk solving the wrong problem as the I already explained in the visit a doctor example above.
+Can we dive into solutions right away?
+Yes, we can, but we might risk solving the wrong problem as I already explained in the visit a doctor example above.
 Can we not do research?
 YES!
 If you are 100% confident you are doing the right thing, and so on.

 Presentation